Joe Gatto: Books

 On August 26, 2020, Gatto published a book titled The Dogfather: My Love for Dogs, Dessert and Growing Up Italian.
 The book mainly focuses on stories about Gatto's dogs, him growing up in an Italian American household, and his love for Italian food.
-This gave him inspiration to name his past fourteen dogs after said food: Cannoli, Biscotti, Spumoni, Napoleon, Cotta, Struffoli, Tortoni, Fettuccine Alfredo, Gnocchi, Tiramisu, Burrata, Gelato, Calzone, and Nutella.
-In 2024, he released a picture book for kids titled Where's Bearry?.
+He named his past fourteen dogs after food: Cannoli, Biscotti, Spumoni, Napoleon, Cotta, Struffoli, Tortoni, Fettuccine Alfredo, Gnocchi, Tiramisu, Burrata, Gelato, Calzone, and Nutella.

+In September 2024, he released a picture book for kids, titled Where's Bearry?

-Stand up career
+Stand-up career

-After leaving the Impractical Jokers, Gatto ventured into solo stand-up comedy, it initially served as a way for Gatto to keep performing and earning, however it quickly turned into a passion-driven endeavor.
-On September 17, 2024 Gatto released his first comedy special Messing with people.
+After leaving Impractical Jokers, Gatto ventured into solo stand-up comedy.
+This initially served as a way for him to keep performing and earning, but quickly turned into a passion-driven endeavor.
+On September 17, 2024, he released his first comedy special, Messing With People.

 Personal life

 Gatto and his wife Bessy have two children.
+The couple separated amicably in December 2021, but reconciled in September 2023.

 Gatto is an advocate for the "Adopt, Don't Shop" movement, encouraging people to adopt pets from shelters rather than purchase them from breeders.
-They have had fourteen dogs.
-The couple separated amicably in 2021, but reconciled in 2023.
+He has had fourteen dogs.
 Gatto and his wife run a non-profit Long Island based dog rescue shelter, called Cannoli's Sweet Life.

 Gatto actively campaigns against bullying, and his content dealing with the issue includes various YouTube segments.

-Gatto has been a Kentucky Colonel since June 15, 2016.
+He has been a Kentucky Colonel since June 15, 2016.

-Gatto is a teetotaler as well as a vegetarian.
+He is a teetotaler as well as a vegetarian.

-In 2017 Gatto received the Champion of Hope Award, by Daniel Music foundation for using his status to help promote programs and benefits for people that suffer from disabilities.
+In May 2017, Gatto was given the Champion of Hope Award by the Daniel Music Foundation, for using his status to help promote programs and benefits for people who suffer from disabilities.

 Sexual assault allegation

-On March 20, 2025, a woman on TikTok posted a number of allegations against Gatto, including that he sexually assaulted her when he was 47 and she was 19.
+On March 20, 2025, a woman on TikTok posted a number of allegations against Gatto, including that he sexually assaulted her in September 2023 when he was 47 and she was 19.
 Gatto denied the allegations, saying: "I have used poor judgment and, as a result, have violated the trust of the people I love most.
 But anyone who knows me at all knows full well that I wouldn't assault anyone."
 Gatto cancelled the remainder of his tour on March 26, and announced he would be entering an in-patient facility.
-On May 1, 2025, a spokesperson announced that he had completed the treatment and is no longer at the treatment center.
+On May 1, 2025, a spokesperson announced that he had completed the treatment and was no longer at the treatment center.
 On August 15, Gatto returned to social media, announcing his return in an Instagram story after five months of being offline.